- 200g dried coconut (desiccated, shredded or chips – not flour)

 - 6 large (60g each) free range eggs, or 5 extra large (70g)

 - 1 tsp gluten and aluminium free baking powder

 - ¼ cup + 1 tbs (approx 100g) pure maple syrup

 - 1 heaped tsp pure vanilla extract or paste

 - Preheat oven to 180*C and line a 26cm loaf tin with baking paper.

 - In a high-speed food processor, process the dried coconut until it forms a crumbly flour-like consistency.
-Do not over-process it, as it will begin to turn into butter.
+Take care not to over-process it, as it will begin to turn into butter.
 Add the baking powder and mix on low speed for a few seconds to combine.

-- Fold the processed coconut into the wet mixture, then gently fold through the frozen raspberries.
+- Fold the processed coconut through the wet mixture until combined, then gently fold through the frozen raspberries.

-Although dried coconut is low in fructose, it’s high in polyols (sorbitol) when consumed amounts equal to or greater than 37g.
-Once divided into at least 10 slices, the loaf contains 20g dried coconut per serving.
-This amount is considered to be low in FODMAPs, however it still might be problematic for those with fructose malabsorption or IBS who have high sensitivity to polyols.
-If you’re unsure of the severity of your polyol malabsorption, try a very thin slice of this loaf in one sitting, making sure that you limit your FODMAP load before and after.
+Although dried coconut is low in fructose, it’s high in sorbitol when consumed in amounts greater than 37g.
+Once divided into at least 10 slices, this loaf contains 20g dried coconut per serving.
+This amount is considered to be FODMAP friendly, however it still might be problematic for those with IBS who have a high sensitivity to polyols.
+If you’re unsure of the severity of your polyol malabsorption, try a very thin slice of this loaf in one sitting, making sure that you’ve limited your FODMAP intake for the rest of that day.
 Monitor how you feel over the next 24 hours.
-If you don’t notice any symptoms, try a thicker slice the next day, ensuring that you’re mindful of your overall FODMAP load.
+If you don’t notice any symptoms, try a thicker slice the next day 🙂